 We have made a lot of direct comparisons to minimalist shoes.
 But for all of their simplicity — and majority mesh upper — the Topo MT-4 is surprisingly heavy for its design.
 Tipping the scales at nearly 22 ounces per pair for a men's 9.5 US, this shoe carries the weight of other models with many more features.
 While the weight does come across with each stride, the thin mesh upper also allows this shoe to breathe well, which helps keep it light and airy on the feet.

 The Topo MT-4 is a well-balanced blend of minimalism and rugged trail performance.
 The wide toe box, effectively canted lugs, and slight drop are a powerful combination, creating a stable platform that is simultaneously natural-feeling and technically savvy.
 This shoe is the perfect option for those intrigued by zero-drop trail runners but who don't yet want to commit fully to that specialty style of shoe.

 What Other Trail Running Shoes Should You Consider?

-Aside from the Topo Athletic MT-4, some of our other favorite minimal-drop shoes are the Inov-8 Roclite G 290 and Saucony Peregrine 12 that both feature a 4mm drop.
+Aside from the Topo Athletic MT-4, we also love the Saucony Peregrine 12 with a 4mm drop.
 If you are interested in jumping into a truly minimalist trail runner, the Altra Superior 5 is our top choice for a zero-drop trail runner.